greg-raven/Department-21/_posts/2009-05-14-comprehending-engineers-take-three.md

 ---
-title: 'Comprehending Engineers &#8212; Take Three'
+title: 'Comprehending Engineers — Take Three'
 author: 'Noam Sain'
 layout: post
-blogger_permalink:
-    - /2009/05/comprehending-engineers-take-three.html
 ---

 What is the difference between Mechanical Engineers and Civil Engineers?